Overlaid Tessellations

 This is a tessellation of the octagram.
 This can be varied in a number of ways.

 The tessellation of the dodecagram can also be varied in a number of ways.
-The second of those below turns over two pieces in order to save a piece.
+If pieces are turned over, it is possible to form a tessellation that saves a piece.

 The tessellation of the greeek cross is very simple: